 Chlorophyll is a green pigment found in green plants that is integral to photosynthesis.
 When applied topically, chlorophyll works as an antibacterial and anti-inflammatory and has been proven to heal wounds, including acne.

 The only thing more beautiful than the packaging for this serum is your skin after using it.
 Seriously—it makes us happy every time we see it on our vanity.
-The brand uses a combination of madecassoide (a form of centinella extract) and niacinamide to stop any skin inflammation, and hyaluronic acid to keep your skin hydrated.
-Plus, the included peptides stimulate production of collagen, and its peach extract base contains loads of vitamins.
+The brand uses a combination of madecassoide (a form of centinella extract) and niacinamide meant to stop any skin inflammation, and hyaluronic acid meant to keep your skin hydrated.
+Plus, the included peptides promise to stimulate production of collagen, and its peach extract base contains loads of vitamins.
 No need to layer serums anymore, this one has you covered for everything.

 K-beauty brand Innisfree is known for their low-priced and effective products, and their volcanic pore clearing masks are some of their best-sellers.
 You can even mix and match them; this one has cica, but other options include brightening, hydrating, and soothing.
 They're meant for multi-masking, and at a price point of $10, that's pretty accessible.